codl/forget/README.markdown

 its a thing that deletes your posts

-it works with twitter and maybe sometime in the future it will work with other services
+it works with twitter and mastodon and maybe sometime in the future it will work with other services

 it lives at <https://forget.codl.fr>